delta-io/delta/protocol_rfcs/collated-string-type.md

 # Collated String Type
 **Associated Github issue for discussions: https://github.com/delta-io/delta/issues/2894**

 This protocol change adds support for collated strings.
-It consists of three changes to the protocol
+It consists of three changes to the protocol:

 * Collations in the table schema
 * Per-column statistics are annotated with the collation that was used to collect them